ncaptier/stabilized-ica/docs/source/ICA.rst

 Approximation of the negentropy
 _______________________________

 To compute the negentropy of a random variable :math:`y`, we need its probability density function (pdf).
 For ICA, knowing the pdfs of each :math:`y_i` would mean that we have access to the probability distributions of the latent sources :math:`s_i , ... , s_n`.
-Unfortunatly, this is usually not the case.
+Unfortunately, this is usually not the case.
 We thus need to build a simple and accurate estimator of negentropy (this is not an easy task at all !).

 In [4]_, Hyvärinen adressed this challenge and improved the classical estimation methods that were using higher-order moments and thus were sensible to outliers and mainly considering the tails of the distributions.